HydrogenUranium/MaybankAssessment/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project is related to the book API dummy to explore the collection of books available in the database.
-WIth the API, it allows users to UPDATE, INSERT, GET and DELETE the book collection from the database.
+With the API, it allows users to UPDATE, INSERT, GET and DELETE the book collection from the database.
 Not only that, the API also allows users to call external API (Google book API) by putting the book title as parameter.
-Furhter, the API allows the users to obtain results within the page size.
+Further, the API allows the users to obtain results within the page size.

 <!-- GETTING STARTED-->
 ## Getting Started